 What happens if a generic or biosimilar drug becomes available after a drug has been selected for negotiation?

 Drugs are not eligible to be selected for negotiation if there is a generic or biosimilar using that drug as the reference product approved or licensed by the FDA and being marketed.
-(Authorized generics do not count for this purpose, since they are not technically generic drugs as that term is commonly used, but rather the same drug product as the brand-name drug but not labeled as such.)
-If a drug has already been selected for negotiation and CMS determines that a generic or biosimilar drug has been approved or licensed and is being marketed – either before or during the negotiation process – the negotiation process will not start or will be suspended.
-The drug will continue to be a selected drug and not replaced by another drug, but no maximum fair price will be negotiated.
-For this removal from the selected drug list to apply for 2026, CMS would need to make this determination between September 1, 2023 and August 1, 2024 (between the selected drug publication date and the end of the negotiation process.)
+(Authorized generics do not count for this purpose, since they are not technically generic drugs as that term is commonly used, but rather the same drug product as the brand-name drug with a different label).
+If a drug has already been selected for negotiation and CMS determines that a generic or biosimilar drug has been approved or licensed and is being “bona fide” marketed (as described above) – either before or during the negotiation process – the negotiation process will not start or will be suspended.
+The drug will continue to be a selected drug (not replaced by another drug), but no maximum fair price will be negotiated.
+To be removed from the list of selected drugs for 2026, CMS will need to make this determination between September 1, 2023 and August 1, 2024 (between the selected drug publication date and the end of the negotiation process).

 If CMS determines that a generic or biosimilar drug has been approved and marketed after a drug has been selected for negotiation and after a maximum fair price has been established, the maximum fair price will take effect, but depending on when the determination is made, that drug will no longer be a selected drug and the maximum fair price will not apply in subsequent years.
 For selected drugs for 2026, if the determination of generic drug availability is made between August 2, 2024 and March 31, 2026, the maximum fair price will only apply in 2026 and the drug will no longer be a selected drug for 2027; if the determination is made between April 1, 2026 and March 31, 2027, the maximum fair price will apply in 2026 and 2027 and the drug will no longer be a selected drug for 2028.